 4. Complete the table and write a function for the vertical height of signs with a given horizontal length.
 Use Bernie's verbal rule to help you decide what numbers go in the table.

-Length of sign Vertical height
+Length of sign Vertical height Verbal rule: The vertical height is 5 inches more than twice

-(in feet) (in feet)
+(in feet) (in feet) the horizontal length.

 3

-4
+4 Function: $f(x) =$

-2
+2 Domain:

-15
+15 Panga

-X
+X Range: